Safari Planning 101 + How to Build Your Life Around Travel with Scott Brills

 --------

-What old script are you ready to rewrite?
-I'd love to hear about it, and I hope you’ll share them by sending me an audio message.
+Have you ever participated in urban exploration?
+I'd love to hear about your experience and hope you will share by sending me an audio message.

 *This is a previously released episode from the archives!
 Zero To Travel interviews are timeless, offering valuable insight whenever you listen.